Christopher Caudwell: Life

 Christopher St John Sprigg was born into a Roman Catholic family, in Putney, London, on 20 October 1907.
-He was educated at the Benedictine Ealing Priory School, but left school at the age of 15 and worked first as a cub reporter at the Yorkshire Observer, where his father was literary editor, and then as editor of British Malaya.
+He was educated at the Benedictine Ealing Priory School, but left school at age 15 and worked first as a cub reporter for the Yorkshire Observer, where his father was literary editor, and then as editor of British Malaya.

-Two years later he founded an aeronautical publishing company with his brother.
-He also published on automobiles and he designed a infinitely variable gear.
-He continued scientific studies and published The Crisis of Physics in 1936.
+Two years later he joined an aeronautical publishing company.
+He invented an infinitely variable gear and published his designs in Automobile Engineer.
+He was a prolific writer; by age 25 he had already published five aeronautics textbooks, seven detective novels, and books of poems and short stories.
+He was also following developments in 20th century physics; his writings on the subject were made available posthumously in The Crisis in Physics (1939).

-Caudwell became interested in Marxism in 1934 and began to study it with "extraordinary intensity".
-In the summer of 1935, he wrote his first Marxist book entitled Illusion and Reality: A Study of the Sources of Poetry, which was published by Macmillan.
-Following the completion of his book he joined the Communist Party of Great Britain.
+Sprigg became interested in Marxism in 1934 and studied it with "extraordinary intensity".
+In summer of 1935, he wrote his first Marxist book, titled Illusion and Reality: A Study of the Sources of Poetry, which was accepted for publication by Macmillan.
+By this time, Sprigg was using the "Christopher Caudwell" pseudonym.
+Following completion of the book, he joined the Communist Party of Great Britain.

 Death and legacy

-According to the socialist magazine Monthly Review, Caudwell on 12 February 1937 "was killed by fascists in the valley of Jarama during the Spanish Civil War.
+According to socialist magazine Monthly Review, Christopher Caudwell was killed on 12 February 1937 "by fascists in the valley of Jarama during the Spanish Civil War.
 He died at a machine gun post, guarding the retreat of his comrades in the British Battalion of the International Brigade".
+He was 29.

+In a 1942 essay, Hugh MacDiarmid labeled Caudwell and John Cornford (another young English writer killed in Spain) the "few inspiring exceptions" among "the leftist poets of the comfortable classes".

+In 1949, The Bodley Head published a posthumously discovered Caudwell manuscript, Further Studies in a Dying Culture, and included a preface by Edgell Rickword.
+Caudwell's prior book, Studies in a Dying Culture (1938), had also been published by The Bodley Head, with a John Strachey introduction.
+In 1971, Monthly Review Press put out a volume combining the two Dying Culture books.

+Lawrence & Wishart selected multiple Dying Culture essays, and chapters from The Crisis in Physics, and published the material in a book titled The Concept of Freedom (1965).
+In his Manchester Guardian book review, Raymond Williams stated that Caudwell's views on freedom and related topics were still relevant three decades later.

-The Marxist historian E. P. Thompson wrote of Caudwell, "It is not difficult to see Caudwell as a phenomenon – as an extraordinary shooting-star crossing England’s empirical night – as a premonitory sign of a more sophisticated Marxism whose true annunciation was delayed until the Sixties".
+In an assessment of Caudwell's small body of political and cultural writings finished before his death, Marxist historian E. P. Thompson wrote: "It is not difficult to see Caudwell as a phenomenon – as an extraordinary shooting-star crossing England's empirical night – as a premonitory sign of a more sophisticated Marxism whose true annunciation was delayed until the Sixties".
 The Marxist academic John Bellamy Foster similarly credited Caudwell with "breathtaking intellectual achievements in a brief period of time".

-In his 1942 introduction to The Fury of the Living, a collection of poems by John Singer, Hugh MacDiarmid called Caudwell (along with John Cornford, another young writer killed fighting in Spain), one of the "few inspiring exceptions" from the "leftist poets of the comfortable classes".

-In 1949, The Bodley Head also published the posthumously discovered manuscript of Further Studies in a Dying Culture, which included a preface by Edgell Rickword.
-His earlier (1938) book Studies in a Dying Culture, also published by The Bodley Head, was introduced by John Strachey.
-Both were published posthumously by Monthly Review.
-Both books have since been republished.
-Subsequently, Lawrence and Wishart compiled a selection from these two books and from The Crisis in Physics and published with the title The Concept of Freedom.
-In 1965, reviewer Raymond Williams picked out what Caudwell has to say about freedom, being as relevant when written as now.